carbon-language/carbon-lang/lld/docs/WebAssembly.rst

 ``--allow-undefined`` results in a WebAssembly import being defined for each undefined symbol.
 It is then up to the runtime to provide such symbols.

-Alternativly symbols can be marked in the source code as with the ``import_name`` and/or ``import_module`` clang attributes which signals that they are expected to be undefined at static link time.
+Alternatively symbols can be marked in the source code as with the ``import_name`` and/or ``import_module`` clang attributes which signals that they are expected to be undefined at static link time.